yennhito/finalessaygeog458/README.md

 ---

 The digital geography project that will be explored in this analysis was produced by the “Our World in Data” Organization.
 The project is a “Coronavirus Pandemic Data Explorer”, for the purposes of this assignment I will focus solely on the Vaccination portion of the project.
 The Data Explorer produced serves to inform, educate and give insight into vaccine rollout across the world.
-The project includes chloropleth world maps that focus on specific questions posed around vaccine rollout such as cumulative does, dose distribution rate, daily dose rates, vaccine type.
+The project includes chloropleth maps, tables, charts, and graphs, that focus on specific questions posed around vaccine rollout such as cumulative does, dose distribution rate, daily dose rates, vaccine type.

 ### **How is the Data Displayed?**